IT2901-Tiles/Tiles/README.md

 # Tiles

-Navigate to the tiles01 folder (cd tiles01 in the terminal)
+Navigate to the tiles01 folder
+    cd tiles01

-Run the command npm install
+Run the command
+    npm install

-Run the command npm start
+    npm start